AlynxZhou/hikaru/tutorials/command.md

 Read all src files, render them and start a live reload server.
 By default it listens in `http://localhost:2333/`.

+While this command watch all site and theme files, `site-config.yaml` and `theme-config.yaml` are not able to watch, you should restart server after modifying them.

 ## Usage

 ```